MemoNano/Mamat/ReadMe.txt

 Hello.
-Let's read this file first.This is second time to add This 4th line of the text file I believe.
+Let's read this file first.
+This is second time to add
+This 3th line of the text file I believe.
+4th time changed